MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 :::row-end:::

-You can add borders only to the following elements in an Adaptive Card, and your card needs to contain at least one or more of these elements:
+You can add borders only to the following elements in an Adaptive Card:

 * [`Container`](https://adaptivecards.io/explorer/Container.html)
 * [`ColumnSet`](https://adaptivecards.io/explorer/ColumnSet.html)
 * [`Column`](https://adaptivecards.io/explorer/Column.html)